 Most business owners will be familiar with the types of excuses they get when their invoices haven’t been paid in time.
 Excuses such as ‘we never got the invoice’, ‘our systems have been down’, the person who authorises payment is on holiday’, ‘you’re on the next payment run’ etc etc. Unfortunately these excuses are all too common and we all know they’re fake.
 So what are the real reasons for late payments?

-Well, there tends to be four main reasons for late payments.
+Well, there tend to be four main reasons for late payments.
 They are:

 - Financial problems – the business that owes you money are having their own cash flow problems.
 People aren’t paying them so they’re not paying you.
 It’s a vicious circle.